lorenzo-stoakes/mark/README.md

 # mark

 Mark is a markdown analysis tool.
-It lists references, detects duplicates and missing references.
+It lists references and detects duplicate and missing references.

 ## Installation